 If there’s no more room, products have to GO!
 Out to the clearance rack for some, 2-for-1 discounts for others, etc. Deals will be scattered throughout the store for these overstock items.

 Usually, buying “overstock” implies that the products are garbage and that they just don’t sell.
 The overstock from general stores like Azzurent or Walmart is different, though.
 All of the products are relevant.
 Hanes clothing brand, Bounty paper towels, etc… and think of any product in Walmart (such as a new release toy) – no matter what it is, people are buying it en masse.

 Amazon competes with Walmart

 It’s estimated that there are 30 to 40 million Prime members in America alone.
-2-day shipping and similar (and often lower) prices means that people are using Amazon to buy the same items that sometimes get sent to the clearance section at big brand stores.
+2-day shipping and similar (and often lower) prices mean that people are using Amazon to buy the same items that sometimes get sent to the clearance section at big brand stores.

-This benefits us because we can, in essence, use all of the buying power of Amazon to sell products at retail price after getting them for below retail.
+This benefits us because we can, in essence, use all of the buying power of Amazon to sell products at the retail price after getting them for below retail.

 The next logical thought is if the products are selling somewhere, why don’t the big brands (that have locations all across the US) just send products to other branches or back to a warehouse to be sold online?

 Why big brands don’t just send products back